erysdren/sdl3quake/README.md

 modernized faithful Quake sourceport utilizing SDL3 and C23 features

+**NOTE:** will not run currently because it still needs some 64-bit correctness fixes in the QuakeC VM

+## Building

 to build, go into the `src` folder and type `make`.

 ## Command Line Arguments